finom/github-embed/README.md

 ### Remote settings

-In case if you want to embed your code on few places and you don't want to break something when a file path is changed (eg you have renamed ``app.js`` to ``index.js``) you can store embedding settings remotely inside a file next to the embedded files.
+In case if you want to embed your code on few places and you don't want to break something when a file path is changed (eg you have renamed ``app.js`` to ``index.js``) you can store embedding settings remotely inside a file next to embedded files.
+It allows to get your embedding always up to date and you'll need to modify it when paths are changed.

 ```js
 githubEmbed('.embed', 'https://github.com/finom/github-embed/blob/master/.gh-embed.json');
 ```

-Usually I call settings file **.gh-embed.json``**.
-It allows to get your embedding always up to date and you'll need to modify it when paths are changed.
+Usually I call settings file **.gh-embed.json**.

 It should contain valid JSON object with data described above.
-The only difference you don't need to specify ``owner``, ``repo`` and ``ref`` because these properties will be read from settings URL.
+The only difference: you don't need to specify ``owner``, ``repo`` and ``ref`` because these properties will be extracted from settings URL.

 ```js
 {